Middleham Jewel: Description

 The pendant is a 68 g gold pendant with a 10 carat blue sapphire stone set on one face.
 It measures approximately 6.4 cm across.

 The obverse bears a representation of the Trinity, including the Crucifixion of Jesus, bordered by a Latin inscription "Ecce Agnus Dei qui tollis peccata mundi ... miserere nobis ... tetragramaton ...
 Ananyzapta" (Translation: "Behold the Lamb of God, that takest away the sins of the world.
 Have mercy upon us..."), with “Ananyzapta” possibly a magic word intended to protect the user from epilepsy.
-The reverse bears an engraving of the Nativity, with the Lamb of God, bordered by the faces of fifteen saints, some bearing attributes that allow them to be identified as St Peter, St George, St Barbara, St Margaret of Antioch, Catherine of Alexandria, Dorothea of Caesarea and St Anne.
-Suggestions for the others include St Augustine of Hippo, St Nicholas of Myra, St Jerome, Anthony of Padua, St Agnes, St Cecilia, St Clare of Assisi and St Helena or Bridget of Sweden.
+The reverse bears an engraving of the Nativity, with the Lamb of God, bordered by the faces of fifteen saints, some bearing attributes that allow them to be identified as Saint Peter, Saint George, Saint Barbara, Saint Margaret of Antioch, Catherine of Alexandria, Dorothea of Caesarea and Saint Anne.
+Suggestions for the others include Saint Augustine of Hippo, Saint Nicholas of Myra, Saint Jerome, Anthony of Padua, Saint Agnes, Saint Cecilia, Saint Clare of Assisi and Saint Helena or Bridget of Sweden.
 The pendant may originally have been further decorated with enamelling on each face and pearls around the edge.

 The back panel slides to reveal a hollow interior, which originally contained three and a half tiny discs of silk embroidered with gold thread.
 The textile contents identify the jewel as a reliquary, containing a fragment of holy cloth.
 It would have been worn by a high-status lady as the centrepiece for a large necklace.
 The sapphire may represent heaven and could have been an aid to prayer.